optus23/Game-Tutorial---Research-Project/docs/index.md

 (place barrles)

 In all thouse cases the game could told player: "Be carefull with this enemies, or combine explosive barrels with this enemiy to make'em explode" but, no, the conclusion is don't trate your players like morons.

+### Execice 1

+Let's do an easy exercise to beef up what we learned.
+Imagine that the video below is the beginin cinematic of a game, describe how and what uses to teach player what is happening, and define the consequences of it.
+Is a good game tutorial design?

+Answer: In fact, yes is a good introduction design.
+The video show player one simple but pillar thing thowgh experience, what is gonna happen if the protagonists do the same error as the actually infected guy.
+So starting from this, the protagonists adquire de dynamic of dancing to pretend beeing infeted to avoid dancing zombies.